DiceDB/dice/docs/src/content/docs/commands/GEODIST.md

 ---
 title: GEODIST
-description: The `GEODIST` command in Redis is used to calculate the distance between two members (geospatial points) stored in a geospatial index(set).
+description: The `GEODIST` command in DiceDB is used to calculate the distance between two members (geospatial points) stored in a geospatial index(set).
 ---

 The `GEODIST` command in DiceDB is used to calculate the distance between two members (geospatial points) stored in a geospatial index(set).